mbrukman/sense-engine/README.md

 ### Testing with Mocha or another unit testing framework

-To help you write unit tests for your dashboard, this module exports a function called `test` that turns the dashboard into a function that takes input and passes all resulting output to a callback.
+To help you write unit tests for your engine, this module exports a function called `test` that turns the engine into a function that takes input and passes all resulting output to a callback.

 ```JavaScript
 require('sense-dashboard').test(dashboardModule.createDashboard, function(tester) {